Spring Boot + Jersey REST + JPA + Hibernate CRUD Example

 }

-@CookieParam: It binds the value of HTTP cookie to a resource method parameter.
+@CookieParam: Binds the value of HTTP cookie to a resource method parameter.

-@FormParam: It binds the value of form parameter in a request entity to a resource method parameter.
+@FormParam: Binds the value of form parameter in a request entity to a resource method parameter.

-@HeaderParam: It binds the HTTP header to a resource method parameter.
+@HeaderParam: Binds the HTTP header to a resource method parameter.

-@MatrixParam: It binds the URI matrix parameter to a resource method parameter.
+@MatrixParam: Binds the URI matrix parameter to a resource method parameter.

-@DefaultValue: It binds the default value to a resource method parameter. @DefaultValue is used with @PathParam, @QueryParam etc.
+@DefaultValue: Binds the default value to a resource method parameter.
+It is used with @PathParam, @QueryParam etc.

-@BeanParam: It injects custom JAX-RS parameter aggregator value object into a resource class field.
+@BeanParam: Injects custom JAX-RS parameter aggregator value object into a resource class field.

 JAX-RS API for Jersey Client